adelowo/portfolio/_posts/2015-12-16-building-a-minimal-mvc-framework-with-AuraPHP-and-Twig.md

 ### HELPFUL METHODS

-We have gone AuraPHP routing engine and it is in no doubt expressive and functional but they are quite some methods apart from what have been depicted here that are available for use.
+We have gone through AuraPHP's routing engine and it is in no doubt expressive and functional but they are quite some methods apart from what have been depicted here that are available for use.
 I wouldn't go through all methods as :

 * `addHead()` => accept only requests with a `HEAD` `HTTP` method
 * `addGet()` => accept only requests with a `GET` `HTTP` method